 |

-fatigue damage calculation based on a FE-solution or done at an isolated point with no relation to FEA.
+The PragTic project is aimed at developing a freeware tool for automated fatigue damage calculation based on an FE-solution or performed at an isolated point with no relation to FEA.

-It started as a programming work intended to support the preparation of my PhD
+It started as a programming effort to support the preparation of my PhD thesis.
+After completing the thesis, the

-done.
-Since I did not want to leave the program as is and let it be forgotten
+Not wanting to leave the program as is and let it be forgotten, I sought ways to continue its development.

-I would not spend so long time if I had not been persuaded that there are some substantial
+I would not have spent so much time on this project if I had not been convinced that there were substantial reasons for my efforts.
+Some of these reasons can be found on the

 |